 The hand that mocked them and the heart that fed;

 And on the pedestal these words appear:

 Look on my works, ye Mighty, and despair!'

 The lone and level sands stretch far away.

 Ozymandias reminds us that of all the splendor and civilization we witness right now, only nature lives forever.
 The king Ozymandias once believed his kingdom would live forever, but all that is left is a single statue.
 Nature has outlived his kingdom and his memory.
-The poem tells the story about the fall of a great ruler, and shows us how to learn from the king’s downfall.

 You can listen to an audio reading of the poem on Poetry Foundation.